UniversalDependencies/docs/_sl/feat/VerbForm.md

 ### Conversion from JOS

 All verbs with feature VForm=present, VForm=future, VForm=conditional and VForm=imperative are converted to UD `VerbForm=Fin`.
-All verbs with VForm=Infinitive are converted to UD `VerbForm=Inf`, all verbs with VForm=Supine are converted to UD `VerbForm=Supine`, and all verbs with VForm=Participle are converted to UD `VerbForm=Part`.
-Additionally, all adjectives with Type=participle are converted to UD `VerbForm=Part` and all adverbs with Type=participle are converted to UD `VerbForm=Trans`.
+All verbs with VForm=Infinitive are converted to UD `VerbForm=Inf`, all verbs with VForm=Supine are converted to UD `VerbForm=Sup`, and all verbs with VForm=Participle are converted to UD `VerbForm=Part`.
+Additionally, all adjectives with Type=participle are converted to UD `VerbForm=Part` and all adverbs with Type=participle are converted to UD `VerbForm=Conv`.

 Note that `gerunds` are currently marked as [nouns](NOUN) and do not have a special `VerbForm` feature to distinguish them from other common nouns.
 <!-- Interlanguage links updated Čt lis 12 09:43:08 CET 2020 -->